 ISL’s community enrichment teams participate in a number of projects that enhance quality of life in a developing community.
 From cleaning up a beach or a neighborhood, constructing or refurbishing schools, clinics, community centers or residences, to planting trees, flowers and vegetable gardens, the ways in which volunteers can contribute are numerous!

 Dental care is one of the most critically underserved areas of international health care, as dental care is usually not included in the socialized health care systems found in most developing countries.
 Through ISL, thousands receive dental care – with your help!

 ISL’s ecology teams work to bring about sustainable development through environmental, community development, and agricultural initiatives.
 We work alongside members of the community and assist them in meeting their goals and building capacity for a brighter future.

 ISL’s global health teams are interdisciplinary and able to provide a variety of general medicine, nursing, pharmacy, public health, healthcare management, and nutrition services in developing communities.
 From urban centers to small towns and villages in remote areas, our teams work in various settings to provide field clinics in which patient needs are assessed and acute conditions are treated.

 High School Programs

-ISL offers opportunities for high school students to travel, volunteer and learn in a variety of amazing settings.
-We offer versions of both our Community Enrichment and Well Child International programs to high school students.
+ISL offers opportunities for high school students to travel, learn, and volunteer in a variety of amazing settings.
+We offer our Community Enrichment, Ecology, Sports without Borders, and Global Health programs to high school students.
 Teen volunteers are able to engage with another culture in a meaningful way and begin to cultivate a global awareness that will benefit them as they progress from secondary to university education.
 Involvement in a global service experience not only instills confidence, it can be a powerful determinant in setting educational and career goals.